NexiusTailer/Nex-AC/README.md

 #### AntiCheatIntEnterExitsIsEnabled(playerid)

-> Use to check enable/disable enter/exit markers in interiors for the player
+> Use to check for enable/disable enter/exit markers in interiors for the player
 > * `playerid` - The ID of the player
 > * Returns `1 (true)` if enabled or `0 (false)` if disabled

 #### AntiCheatStuntBonusIsEnabled(playerid)

-> Use to check enable/disable stunt bonus for player
+> Use to check for enable/disable stunt bonus for player
 > * `playerid` - The ID of the player
 > * Returns `1 (true)` if enabled or `0 (false)` if disabled